-Nebuta Warasse Museum - Nebuta Warasse is a museum dedicated to Aomari's famous, 300-year-old Nebuta Matsuri, a lively annual summer festival.
+Nebuta Warasse Museum - This museum is dedicated to Aomari's famous 300-year-old Nebuta Matsuri, a lively annual summer festival and one of the biggest festivals in Japan.
 The museum tries to capture the spirit of the festival and give visitors a taste of its lively atmosphere, history and traditions.
+Please note that light in the museum is kept dim so that you can see how the enormous floats are lit up during the parade.